AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 [Alevin tutorials](https://combine-lab.github.io/alevin-tutorial/2018/running-alevin/)
 for example analyses.

-### Step 4: Perform QC checks with `alevinQC`

-In order to perform quality control checks, we will need to open R.
+### Step 5: Read Alevin output into R

 Alevin provides count data output for each transcript and cell.
 To read this data into R, we will import a function from the script `ReadAlevin.R` which is located in the `scripts` folder.
-In the interest of time, we won't import these data into R, but this is how you'd do it on your own.
+In the interest of time, we won't import these data into R, but this is how you'd do it on your own, in R.
+This script is based on the COMBINE lab's function in their [tutorial]([Alevin tutorials](https://combine-lab.github.io/alevin-tutorial/2018/running-alevin/) for example analyses.)

+In an Rscript/RNotebook/R console:
 ```r
 # Import the function to read alevin output data
 # source(file.path("scripts", "ReadAlevin.R"))